OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/microfocus/oh-microfocus-012612.md

 When user encounters OH-Micro Focus ALM/QC-012612, then following error message will appear:

-'OH-Micro Focus ALM/QC-012612 : Error in response from Quality Center, because of: Exception Code From QC - &lt;Exception from QC&gt : Exception Message - &lt;Exception Message&gt;'
+'OH-Micro Focus ALM/QC-012612 : Error in response from Quality Center, because of: Exception Code From QC - `<Exception from QC>` : Exception Message - `<Exception Message>`'.

 # Cause